bikininjas/newbuild-scraper/README.md

-# 🛒 Price Scraper Project
+# 🛒 Price Scraper Project (2025)

-## What is this?
+## Overview

-Track the prices of computer parts (or any products) across multiple e-commerce sites.
-Always see the best price and where to buy.
-Price history is logged for every product and every site.
-Fully automated with GitHub Actions, or run locally.
+This project tracks prices for computer parts (or any products) across multiple e-commerce sites.
+It automatically finds the best price for each product, logs price history, and generates a modern HTML dashboard with graphs and tables.
+All logic is modular and easy to extend.

-## Features
+## Code Structure

-- Track multiple URLs for the same product (find the best price across sites)
-- See all current prices and the best site to buy
+All HTML generation logic is now modularized:

+- `src/htmlgen/data.py`: Loads products and price history from CSV files
+- `src/htmlgen/normalize.py`: Price normalization, category mapping, and site label helpers
+- `src/htmlgen/render.py`: Renders summary tables and product cards
-- View full price history for every product and site
+- `src/htmlgen/graph.py`: Renders Chart.js price history graphs for all products
+- `src/generate_html.py`: Main entry point, orchestrates data loading and rendering using the above modules

+To add new features or fix bugs, edit the relevant module.
+All scripts are auto-formatted with `black`.

+### How to extend

+- Add new product categories in `normalize.py`
+- Change table/card layout in `render.py`
+- Update graph logic in `graph.py`

+### Refactored Output

+The generated HTML now includes:
-- Easy CSV-based product list
+- Category summary table (cheapest product per category)
-- Secure: no secrets in code, only in GitHub Actions
-- Works locally or in CI (GitHub Actions)
+- Total price history graph (Chart.js)
+- Product cards grid (all prices, best price, history)
+- Individual price history graphs for each product (Chart.js)

+### How the graphs work

+- **Total Price History graph:** Shows the sum of the best price for each product at each timestamp.
+The last point always matches the sum of the absolute best prices in the table.
+- **Product Price History graph:** Shows the best price (lowest) for each product at each timestamp.

+### Known Issues / To Fix

+- If a product's best price is not present at every timestamp, the graph may show flat or stepped lines.
+This is expected.
+- If a product is missing from the price history at a timestamp, it is excluded from the sum for that timestamp.
+- The UI and CSV parsing are robust, but edge cases (e.g., malformed CSV, missing columns) may need more error handling.
+- Cognitive complexity warnings in some functions (see lint output) should be refactored for maintainability.

 ## How to Use